Cowlinge: The village

 The oldest building in the village is the mediaeval Church of St. Margaret of Antioch.
 This lovely building was built approximately 650 years ago and is still in regular use for Christian worship.
 The building has evolved over the years and is the product of a great deal of love and care which people of many periods and traditions have lavished upon it.

 The 19th century former village school is now a private residence.

-At the centre of the village is the Freehouse - Public House The Three Ways currently owned and run by Sue and Chris Smith.
+At the centre of the village is the Public House The Three Ways.

 Another prominent feature in the village is the WWI Memorial situated at Tillbrooks Hill and bordering Queen Street.

-Village publications

-The Cowlinge Chronicle is a free, quarterly publication produced for the benefit of residents, past and present.
-It is kindly produced on an entirely voluntary basis to an extremely high standard.
-Much acclaim has come its way in recent years from many sources with regard to, amongst other things, its interesting and often amusing content, lay-out and graphics and sheer professionalism.